 As we can see, this variable has a normal distribution.
-22% of the airfoil blades in the data set emit a sound around 127 dB.
+22% of the airfoil blades in the data set emits a sound around 127 dB.

 Pie charts are used to see the distribution of binary or nominal variables.
-It is desirable that this type of variables are uniformly distributed.
+This type of variable should be uniformly distributed.

 The following figure shows the pie chart for the customers of a bank that purchase a bank deposit in a marketing campaign, which is a binary variable.

-Approximately 85.5% of the customers do not purchase the product 14.5% do purchase it.
-Therefore, this variable is not well-balanced, which means that there are much more negatives than positives.
+Approximately 85.5% of the customers do not purchase the product, 14.5% do purchase it.
+Therefore, this variable is not well-balanced, which means that there are many more negatives than positives.

 The length of the box represents the interquartile range (IQR), which is the distance between the third quartile and the first quartile.
 The middle half of the data falls inside the interquartile range.
-The whisker below the box shows the minimum of the variable while the whisker above the box shows the maximum of the variable.
+The whisker below the box shows the minimum of the variable.
+On the other hand, the whisker above the box shows the maximum of the variable.
 Within the box, it will also be drawn a line which represents the median of the variable.